awsdocs/amazon-ec2-user-guide/doc_source/ami-billing-info.md

 }
 ```

-To ensure that you're not incurring unplanned costs, you can confirm that the billing information in your AWS Cost and Usage Report matches the billing information that was returned from [describe\-images](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-images.html)\.
-If you launched an instance using ami\-0123456789EXAMPLE, you can check the billing information for the instance in your AWS Cost and Usage Report\.
-Find the instance ID and check the corresponding value in the `[lineitem/Operation](https://docs.aws.amazon.com/cur/latest/userguide/Lineitem-columns.html#Lineitem-details-O-Operation)` column\.
-In this example\. the value should should be `RunInstances:0010`\.
+### From the instance<a name="view-billing-info-instance"></a>

+**To view the platform details and usage operation associated with an AMI \(console\)**

+1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

+1. In the navigation pane, choose **Instances**, and then select an instance\.

+1. On the **Details** tab, check the values for **Platform details** and **Usage operation**\.

-**To view the platform details and billing information associated with an instance**
+**To view the platform details and usage operation associated with an AMI \(console\)**

 After you have launched an instance, you can find the billing information by inspecting the `billingProducts` field in the instance metadata\.
-For more information, see [Obtaining the Instance Identity Document and Signatures](instance-identity-documents.md#instance-identity-signatures)\.
+For more information, see [Obtaining the instance identity document and signatures](instance-identity-documents.md#instance-identity-signatures)\.

 Alternatively, you can use the [describe\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-instances.html) command to obtain the AMI ID for the instance, and then use the [describe\-images](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-images.html) command, as described in the preceding procedure, to obtain the billing information from the `PlatformDetails` and `UsageOperation` fields in the response\.

+## Confirm billing information on your bill<a name="compare-billing-info-on-bill"></a>

+To ensure that you're not incurring unplanned costs, you can confirm that the billing information for an instance in your AWS Cost and Usage Report \(CUR\) matches the billing information associated with the AMI that you used to launch the instance\.
+To confirm the billing information, find the instance ID in your CUR and check the corresponding value in the `[lineitem/Operation](https://docs.aws.amazon.com/cur/latest/userguide/Lineitem-columns.html#Lineitem-details-O-Operation)` column\.
+The value should match the value for **Usage operation** associated with the AMI\.

+For example, the AMI, `ami-0123456789EXAMPLE`, has the following billing information: **Platform details** = `Red Hat Enterprise Linux` and **Usage operation** = `RunInstances:0010`\.
+If you launched an instance using this AMI, you can find the instance ID in your CUR and check the corresponding value in the `[lineitem/Operation](https://docs.aws.amazon.com/cur/latest/userguide/Lineitem-columns.html#Lineitem-details-O-Operation)` column\.
+In this example\. the value should be `RunInstances:0010`\.